agarwalvipin/open_cfa/docs/LOS/Corporate Issuer/Reading 24.md

 <div style="background-color: #E3F2FD; border-left: 5px solid #1976D2; padding: 12px; margin: 15px 0;">
 <div style="color: #000000; font-weight: 500;">

 **💡 CFA Exam Tip ✍️:** A key insight is that real options can turn a negative NPV project into a positive one.
-If a project has an NPV of -$1 million but contains an expansion option valued at +$3 million, the total project value is +$2 million and it should be accepted.
+If a project has an NPV of `-$1 million` but contains an expansion option valued at `+$3 million`, the total project value is `+$2 million` and it should be accepted.

 </div>
 </div>